 Participants were invited to consider the many aspects of the ideas presented, including potential impact, requirements to ensure its success, potential to become AGITG studies and more.
 They then voted on the level of enthusiasm for each idea, ranking from ‘highly interested’ to ‘no interest’.
 Finally, participants had to indicate their interest in assisting to refine and improve the proposed studies.

-Take a look below at a snapshot of each idea presented on the day.
+Take a look below at a snapshot of some of ideas presented on the day.

 Title: Optimal Sequencing of Chemotherapy in Total Neoadjuvant Therapy for Rectal Cancer (OSCAR)